How to give a house cleaning estimate: House cleaning estimate form

 As a cleaning professional, your customers recognize that the way you clean their house cannot be replicated.
 You have tools, products, and methods that have your customers thinking you work miracles (and sometimes you do!).

 If you operate your own house cleaning business, you know that before you can schedule a cleaning for a new customer, you need to provide them with an estimate.
-Having a house cleaning estimate form ready to go will make creating each new estimate a smooth process.
+Based on our firsthand experience, having a house cleaning estimate form ready to go will make creating each new estimate a smooth process.

 In this pricing guide, you’ll learn how to create your own customized house cleaning estimate form, as well as how to estimate all of your house cleaning jobs to continue the growth of your business.